Inside New Zealand’s first commercial coffee harvest

 “We became fascinated by the magic and mystique of coffee,” says Rob.
 “In 2012 we decided to get hands-on with picking and processing the whole crop to find out what we could do with it.
 We eventually had about 3kg of roasted coffee and, with really positive feedback, we got serious and committed to establishing a viable coffee farm.”

-In the years since, the pioneering couple has grown and planted out around 700 trees.
+Since then, the pioneering couple has grown and planted out around 700 trees.
 Their 2017-2018 harvest is 700kg of ‘cherries’, the term for the ripe coffee fruit which is red when picked.
 It then takes a few months to go through the time-consuming process of picking, pulping, fermentation and conditioning of the beans, hulling, roasting and finally marketing it under their label, Ikarus Coffee.

 When it’s all over, their 700kg harvest will translate down to about 70-80kg of roasted beans, or around 8000-9000 cups of coffee.